March 1, 2019

 Learners do not fare well when engaging with an LMS that delivers 40-minute eLearning lessons on a work computer.
 Fewer than one-quarter of learners complete courses and knowledge rarely embeds in all of the learners that engage with them.
 Best practice involves embracing microlearning which divides lessons into small, bite-sized topics.
 With learning taking the form of short bursts that take a few minutes to complete, it becomes much more effective.

-For many an LMS, interactivity resembles choosing a multiple-choice answer and clicking, “Next.”
+For many a corporate LMS, interactivity resembles choosing a multiple-choice answer and clicking, “Next.”
 This is not engaging.
 Presenting knowledge in interesting ways and varying the way in which answers are selected makes a world of difference to engagement.
 This may sound complex to produce, but the best LMS will use interactive templates that require you to simply upload new learning content.

 A step-up from interactivity for LMS best practices is to gamify everything.
 By adding layers of fun and competition, barriers to absorbing new knowledge come tumbling down.